County Officials Remind Residents about Precautions to Take During a Winter Storm to Protect Themselves and Their Families

 In addition, when clearing your driveway, it is unlawful to push or brush snow into the roadway.
 This creates a dangerous situation for motorists.

-“By giving our area plow drivers room to clear the roads, being respectful and patient when we are travelling behind a plow, and using caution during adverse travel conditions, we can all help create a safe winter driving season,” said George Borrello, Chautauqua County Executive.
-“I also urge residents to check in on neighbors, especially the elderly, who may be more at risk during heavy snow events and frigid temperatures.”
+“By giving our area plow drivers room to clear the roads, being respectful and patient when we are travelling, and using caution during adverse travel conditions, we can all help create a safe winter driving season,” said PJ Wendel, Chautauqua County Executive.

 Significant snowfall and the potential for blowing and drifting snow can also increase the risk of carbon monoxide poisoning.
 Carbon monoxide is a gas that is referred to as the silent killer because it is colorless, odorless, tasteless and non-irritating.
 If snow blocks furnace or hot water tank vents, it can cause carbon monoxide to accumulate indoors.
 At high levels, this gas can cause suffocation, loss of consciousness, brain damage or death.

-“It is important that individuals protect themselves and their families from carbon monoxide poisoning by making sure they have working carbon monoxide detectors in their homes and by ensuring furnace and hot water tank vents are not blocked by snow,” said John Griffith, Chautauqua County Office of Emergency Services Director.
+“It is important that individuals take the necessary steps to protect themselves and their families from carbon monoxide poisoning,” said Noel Guttman, Chautauqua County Office of Emergency Services Director.
+“This means making sure they have working carbon monoxide detectors in their homes and that their furnace and hot water tank vents are not blocked by snow.”

 Portable generators can also be a source of carbon monoxide poisoning.
 Never use a portable generator inside a home, basement or any enclosed or semi-enclosed structure.
 It should be placed outside and away from windows and doors of any nearby building.